 - Abnormal electrocardiogram (EKG/ECG) - Severe allergic skin reaction.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful.

-Sometimes, a rash along with problems with your organs, swollen lymph nodes, fever and higher than normal white blood cells can happen. - Inflammation (swelling) and/or scarring of the lungs which can be life-threatening.
+- Inflammation (swelling) and/or scarring of the lungs which can be life-threatening.
 You may have a cough and/or trouble breathing. - Severe changes in your liver function - Decrease in the number of white blood cells including neutropenic fever, a type of fever that can develop when you have a very low number of white blood cells which can be life-threatening.

 Note: Some of the side effects above are very rare.
-If you have concerns and/or questions, please discuss them with your care team.
+If you have concerns and/or questions, please discuss them with your medical team.